 Every now and then someone points out that a visible firearm worn in a respectable fashion can lead to conversations about the Second Amendment and may help convert folks who are ambivalent towards the gun rights issues to be for the preservation (or expansion) of gun rights.
 I consider the notion behind this opinion to be noble and have good intentions.
 Yet I fail to see the relevance to context.
 Now if the context goal is to raise awareness of gun rights issues, then that’s one thing.
 However from a day to day armed civilian lifestyle context, it seems to me like one is giving up some self defense advantages for a secondary cause and that’s not something I would personally do nor suggest others do.

 “A visible gun serves as a deterrent.”
 I think this is a terrible point based on a dangerous assumption.
 That assumption is that criminals think like you or I do.
 Perhaps Massad Ayoob said it best, “the gun is not a magic talisman that wards off evil.”
 Criminals, for the most part, are opportunists.
 They also don’t value life nor respect property the same way folks of good moral character do.
 For some criminals, the visible gun is a possible reward worth taking given an opportunity with an acceptable level of risk.
 That type of opportunity is more often than not a moment where the potential victim is not paying attention.
 This means the best deterrent we have isn’t a visible firearm, but rather visible situational awareness.
 Combining the potential of a criminal deciding they want the firearm with a momentary lapse in situational awareness is what gives me the most pause about openly carrying a firearm in an OWB holster without active retention mechanisms.
-There have been enough documented cases of this happening for me to consider this a risk that can be mitigated with an OWB holster with active retention mechanisms and is better mitigated with concealed carry because the firearm isn’t advertised.
+There have been enough for me to consider this a risk that can be mitigated with an OWB holster with active retention mechanisms and is better mitigated with concealed carry because the firearm isn’t advertised.

 While concealed carry may take more effort to be acclimatized to, makes drawing the pistol a little slower, and may result in the loss of gun rights conversation opportunities, it does provide one additional advantage beyond not making us a target for a potential firearm theft attempt that cannot be understated.
 That advantage is the element of surprise.
 One thing the armed citizen can be fairly certain of is that the criminal isn’t playing to lose and they will use every advantage they can to achieve their goal, but they are human like rest of us and as a result fallible.
 While criminals are opportunists who don’t think the same way we do, they aren’t any more or less stupid than other people.
 They also have common expectations and have experienced a variation of social conditioning like the rest of us.
 In other words, once they have selected their victim and decided to act they are carrying out a plan with one or more premade decisions and a clear set of expectations.
 A common expectation is that they expect compliance.
 After the compliance occurs they have already decided what they will do next (of course they don’t always advertise that and if they do the advertisement may be false).
 To one extent or another they may also expect some level of resistance.
 With a visible firearm, they will undoubtedly have some thoughts about what to do if the victim reaches for it.
 Or they may have decided to neutralize the victim before taking what they want.
 Regardless a concealed firearm is difficult to plan for and when it is presented the surprise disrupts the flow of the plan.
 That disruption is a very powerful event that greatly increases the odds of successfully defending one’s self and loved ones.
 When to bring a concealed firearm into an encounter is also very important and depends entirely on the dynamics of the encounter.
 As such, it is beyond the scope of this post and maybe a topic for a future post.